tAndreani/RNAseQTL/README.md

 RNAseQTL
 ==================

 Collection of scripts to map eQTL with RNAseq Data and Annotated Variants.
+To map eQTL we need two files:

+1) Gene expression counts matrix;
+2) Genotype of the animal model (0 homozygot reference, 1 hereozygote alternative, 2 homozygote alternative);

 ## Summary